Cheetoyumyum/TWB/README.md

 ### Channel points not working
 - Verify the redemption title matches "DEPOSIT: #" format exactly (capital DEPOSIT, space after colon)
-- Users must redeem channel points FIRST, then type `!deposit <amount>` in chat
+- Users redeem channel points FIRST, and the bot auto-deposits via webhook/PubSub
-- The amount in `!deposit` must match the amount they redeemed
+- If something fails, the **streamer** can type `!deposit <amount>` in chat to force the deposit (amount must match the redeemed reward)
 - Check that webhooks are properly configured if using EventSub
 - Use `!manualdeposit <amount>` for testing (admin/mod only)